 Water supplied for irrigation may only be delivered to lands that are properly assessed for irrigation purposes.
-The classification of such lands will be as "irrigation acres" (commonly referred to as first water) or subject to an "Annual Agreement" or "Terminable Agreement" (commonly referred to as second water).
+The classification of such lands will be as "irrigation acres" [commonly referred to as first water] or subject to an "Annual Agreement" or "Terminable Agreement" [commonly referred to as second water].

-The Irrigation Districts Act, RSA 2000, c.I-11, requires that lands added to the assessment roll meet soil classification standards.
-The District also evaluates all applications for increases in irrigation acres pursuant to its irrigation acres expansion bylaw before any acres are added.
+The Irrigation Districts Act [c.
+I-11, RSA 2000] requires that lands added to the assessment roll meet soil classification standards.
+The District evaluates all applications for increases in irrigation acres under its irrigation expansion policy before any acres are added.
 All irrigators are responsible to ensure that their irrigation systems and practices are in compliance with the classification of their lands, the assessment roll and any approval or authorization issued by the District.
 No irrigation of lands is permitted without proper authorization.
-Irrigators are to advise the District in advance of any changes in irrigation practice or on-farm irrigation systems in order to ensure that their lands remain properly classified.
-The District may, from time to time, audit irrigation systems for compliance with the assessment roll and any approval or authorization.
+Irrigators are to advise the District (IN ADVANCE) of any changes in irrigation practice or on-farm irrigation systems in order to ensure that their lands remain properly classified.
+The District may, from time to time, audit irrigation systems for compliance with the assessment roll and any approval or authorization issued by the District.